 Always having an interest, love and an eye for interior design, I decided to re-define my career a bit and jump head first into working on rehabs, renovations, additions and even new construction.
 I continue to work on these homes, re-designing everything in the interior from moving walls, reconfiguring and designing the new kitchen and baths along with picking out new, eye catching light fixtures, fresh paint colors, flooring, everything, from top to bottom.
 I also work side by side with an architect or draftsman to give the exterior of my rehabs a new look for added curb appeal and/or adding space with a 1 or 2 story extension.
 In addition, I also began designing (and/or cleaning up and revamping) the landscaping, creating the beds as well as choosing all the plants and flowers.
 This appealed to the gardener in me and my love of flowers.
 Considering myself as an artist/designer, this was yet another creative outlet.

-Along the way I began saving furniture that the previous owners left behind with the intention of possibly staging my own houses one day when I had enough inventory.
-In March of 2016 my Roanoke College girlfriend, Allison, approached me to help her with a potential staging job that she was offered through her business Clever Concierge (An organizing/downsizing/personal assistant business) and by the end of the conversation we were starting our NEW business together!
+Along the way, I began saving furniture that the previous owners left behind with the intention of possibly staging my own houses one day when I had enough inventory.
+In March of 2016 my Roanoke College girlfriend, Allison, approached me to help her with a potential staging job that she was offered through her business Clever Concierge (An organizing/downsizing/personal assistant business) and by the end of the conversation, we were starting our NEW business together!
 We tossed around several, possible names and finally settled on Poppy Production.
-First b/c of our love of flowers, plants and gardening and second because “Poppy” is the name of my adorable, beloved, yellow lab!
+First b/c of our love of flowers, plants, and gardening, and second because “Poppy” is the name of my adorable, beloved, yellow lab!
 As flower and dog lovers alike, it all just felt right!
-And the rest of the story you will see amongt the pages of this website.
-We hope you Enjoy!
+And the rest of the story you will see on the pages of this website.
+We hope you enjoy it!